Manchester Metrolink: Ancillary vehicles

 Metrolink has several ancillary vehicles used for maintenance within depots.
 The "Special Purpose Vehicle", later numbered 1027 with its support wagon 1028, is a bespoke diesel-powered vehicle dating from the networks construction in 1991.
 It is fitted with a crane, inspection platform, mobile workshop, and capacity for a driver and three passengers.
 It was designed to assist with vehicle recovery and track and line repairs although to the end of its service life rarely left its base at Queens Road Depot.
-By January 2023 both 1027 & 1028 had been withdrawn from service for disposal.
+By January 2023 both 1027 & 1028 had been withdrawn from service and offered for sale in September 2024.

 In 2020 Metrolink took delivery of a Zephir Crab 2100E, a small battery powered vehicle for use moving trams within the depot.
 It is based at Queens Road to replace the Special Purpose Vehicle.
 Trafford depot operates a smaller Zephir Crab 1500E dating from construction of the depot in 2011.
 A Unimog road-rail vehicle was added to the fleet in mid-2022 to support infrastructure inspection and maintenance activities.